chandlerc/blog/content/slides/2026-memory-safety-deep-1/_index.md

 - Support for C++ features like inheritance and specialization
 - More expressive than Rust, but with a complexity cost
 - Allows _smooth_ migration of C++
-  - Code patterns translate without cliffs or rearchitecting
+  - Code patterns translate without cliffs, rearchitecting, or lots of unsafe

 {{% note %}}

 - [Doc on Carbon complexity](https://docs.google.com/document/u/0/d/1ik7A37z46QQYgzqw9ZeBkWi9MvIw0CDLjdMOeaRjjM8/edit)

 {{% /note %}}

----

-## Incremental migration from C++

-- "Permissive" mode
-  - intermediate step between C++ and strict Carbon
-  - syntax and semantics of Carbon, but safety checks are relaxed
-  - call C++ freely, don't have to migrate all at once
-  - migrate C++ code to permissive mode first, then add safety later
-- C++ interop, even from strict mode